moonline/UW.Olivos-Roche/Paper.rst

 Bus
 ...

-The common bus lines are mostly driving on the big and small avenues, some also pass through local streets.
+The common bus lines are mostly driving on the collectors, some also pass through local streets.
-Most of the stops do not have a shelter or a an extra stop sign.
-Often there is only a small sign at a near tree or light pole.
+Stops are marked with a sign at a close tree or light pole.
+Some stops have garbage bins or shelters.

-Some stops count with garbage bins.
-Almost no stop has lighting and lighted advertising panels did not arrive yet to Olivos.
+Almost no stop has lighting or lighted advertisement panels.
 But some stops are well lighted by street lamps.
-Also the stops also do not count with any information about the route or the service frequencies.
+Also the stops do not count with any information about the route or the service frequencies.

+Buses often stop far away from the curb, entering with caddy or huge bags is complicated, even for low floor buses.

 .. list-table::